 Therapist Observer Program

-As part of its mission to educate professionals about sexual addiction, co-addiction and associated marital and family issues, Bethesda Workshops allows approved clinical or pastoral professionals to obtain training by observing a workshop.
+As part of its mission to educate professionals about sexual addiction, partners of sex addicts and associated marital and family issues, Bethesda Workshops allows approved clinical or pastoral professionals to obtain training by observing a workshop.

 Description of the Experience

 Today, the sex addiction field has evolved far enough that excellent training is available.
 The CSAT program (Certified Sexual Addiction Therapist), developed by Dr. Patrick Carnes and offered through the International Institute of Trauma and Addiction Professionals (IITAP), is considered the gold standard in the field.
 Clinicians who want to specialize in this area are highly encouraged to obtain this kind of specific, rigorous training.

 Observing a workshop is a “value added” experience on top of academic training, because observers witness how the clinical principles are put into action.
 Instead of only listening to lectures, observers witness the treatment process itself.
 An observer attends all teaching segments, observes a small group led by a Bethesda Workshops leader, and joins the workshop facilitators for meals and staffing.
 Individual instruction is not part of the Therapist Observer program.

 An Observer will receive all of the registration paperwork that participants complete, along with follow-up messages from Bethesda Workshops after the event so that the Observer experiences the Healing Workshop process from beginning to end.